runquest/eureka/_study/nlp/neurological level.md

 - how you want to act
 - what skills you want
 - what attitudes and beliefs you want to adopt
-- what sort of preson you want to be
+- what sort of person you want to be

 [[Outcome thinking]] is a skill - an approach you take to all the decisions you make.
 It aligns with you beliefs and values when you see how well it works and when it becomes an important principle in your life.
 It reaches the identity level when you become the sort of person who moves towards what you want in your life instead of leaving it chace or for other people to decide.